Dr. Emmett J. Conrad Leadership Program

 - Improve science education by broadening the knowledge base of teachers

 - Assist science education by providing instructional aids

 At that time, a partnership was formed to make available to middle and high school science teachers some of the vast educational resources at UT Southwestern Medical Center.
-Since its inception, the STARS Program has grown to serve over 6,000 teachers and 35,000 students in 2,000 schools in the Dallas-Fort Worth area.
+Since its inception, the STARS Program has grown to serve more than 6,000 teachers and 35,000 students in 2,000 schools in the Dallas-Fort Worth area.
 The scope of STARS has steadily expanded to include more than 20 separate programs and projects, which are available, free of charge, to teachers and students in Texas.

 The School of Health Professions participates in STARS in an effort to inform students about the exciting career options available to them through the School of Health Professions such as prosthetics and orthotics, physician assistant studies, radiation therapy, physical therapy, rehabilitation counseling, and medical laboratory sciences.
 Learn More